-Market risk is the risk that the market price of Market Risk. securities owned by the Fund may go down, sometimes rapidly or unpredictably.
+Market Risk.
+Market risk is the risk that the market price of securities owned by the Fund may go down, sometimes rapidly or unpredictably.
 Securities may decline in value due to factors affecting securities markets generally or particular industries represented in the securities markets.
 Adverse market events may also lead to increased shareholder redemptions, which could cause the Fund to experience a loss or difficulty in selling investments to meet such redemptions.
-Local, regional or global events such as war, acts of terrorism, the spread of infectious illness or other public health issues, recessions, or other events may also lead to increased shareholder redemptions, which could cause the Fund to experience a loss or difficulty in selling investments to meet such redemptions.
-For example, the novel coronavirus (COVID-19), which was first reported in China in December 2019, has resulted in, among other things, stressors to healthcare service infrastructure, country border closings, business closings, and disruptions to supply chains and customer activity as well as the widespread shutdown of large sections of world economies.